Minime998/obsidian-vault/600-uni-notes/CP264/lecture-01-intro-and-program-structure.md

 - C car names must start with a letter, followed by letters, underscores and numbers, and case sensitive
 - C name convention:
 	- undercore_style, camelCaseStyle
+- *Variable scope*
+	- each var has a scope where it is declared and be accessed by statements within the scope A var has to be declared before it can be used
+	- global vars are variables declared not in any block. so can be used anywhere
+	- local variables are vars declared in a block

+### sizeof

+- sizeof is a unary operator used to calculate the sizes of data
+- returns the size of the var